NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

 - have admin home page which redirects to other pages
 - can make user uploader/legal advisor
 - can edit/delete only legal advice to the ticket and not the ticket itself
+- can delete only the document attached to the ticket and not the ticket itself

 TO be updated:
 - to edit a ticket with resolved status
+- to delete the review itself which is attached to the legal advise before deleting/editing the legal advise
-- to edit(change)/delete document to the ticket and not the ticket itself
+- to add document to the ticket
 - to manage all reviews for tickets, legal advices, documents, team members - meaning to delete/edit/add
 - to create/edit/delete user - to be checked if this will be in compliance with GDPR - or only to be done for legal advisor/uploader
 - to remove the "role" of legal advisor/uploader from an user